-So this year, we have a few new recipes coming up, just in time for that big game involving two teams throwing an oval shaped ball.
+So this year, we have a few new recipes coming up, just in time for that big game involving two teams throwing an oval-shaped ball.
 You know what I’m talking about!

 Don’t do football parties?
 No worries.
 These baked roast beef sliders are good for any party.
 I made them for New Year’s Eve this year (and then again a week or two later for a football party.)
 A friend liked them so much she thought about making them for a baby shower.

-Having many people over for casual dinner?
+Having many people over for a casual dinner?
 This is your recipe.
 Easy.
 Fast.
 Finger food.
 Crowd-pleasing.
 Delicious.